ftherrien/p2ptrans/docs/source/p2pint.rst

                Use unrestricted minimization.
 Not limited to rigid rotations. savebest
-               Name of the file to save the optimal result to at the end of the minimization, before the post-processing steps. remap
+               Name of the file to save the optimal result to at the end of the minimization, before the post-processing steps. usebest
+               Rerun the post processing steps only on the optimal result from the minimization. remap
                If true, allows remapping during the post-processing steps. vecrep